livecomsjournal/journal_information/living_reviews.md

 Perpetual reviews, like standard reviews, except that they can be updated as information comes out, and can be responsive to community input, and remain up to date on the current state of the field as it evolves.
-An example of this process can be found at in [Mobley at al. review](https://github.com/MobleyLab/benchmarksets), which was originally an "Annual Reviews in Biophysics" article, but is now being updated regularly.
+An example of this process can be found at in [Mobley et al. review](https://github.com/MobleyLab/benchmarksets), which was originally an "Annual Reviews in Biophysics" article, but is now being updated regularly.